jcrademacher/autorotator/README.md

 With the `--exec` flag, you can pass an executable that the program will system-call at each angle, in any of the modes listed above.
 If `--exec` is not given, nothing is done at each angle.

+Additionally, if the argument to the `--exec` flag contains a **question mark** ("?"), then the program will string-replace the question mark with the angle that the executable was run at, with the angle rounded to the nearest **tenth of a degree** and the decimal point replaced with a comma, to prevent file extension collisions.
+This is particularly useful for running data-acquisition commands where you would like to specify in the executable what angle the executable was run at.

 ### Zeroing

 Zeroing must first be manually performed, either with the motor powered off or the motor powered on and disabled.
 Then, run the program with the `--zero` flag to set the zero angle at the current position.
 This can also be performed by running `SP0` as an eSCL *set* command in the interactive mode.